abisop/nuttx-docs/en/platforms/risc-v/qemu-rv/boards/rv-virt/index.md

 This is similar to the [nsh](#nsh) configuration except that NuttX is built as a kernel-mode, monolithic module, and the user applications are built separately.
-It uses <span class="title-ref">hostfs</span> and QEMU in semi-hosting mode to load the user-space applications.
+It uses [hostfs]{.title-ref} and QEMU in semi-hosting mode to load the user-space applications.
 This is intended to 32-bit RISC-V.

 To build it, use the following command: